sourish19/Calculator/README.md

-Practicing JavaScript with simple projects
+Practicing and Learning Tailwind CSS & JavaScript with simple projects